Back to Blog

 Q:Is there a filing fee for I-730?

-Q:What if my child turns 21?
+Q:What if my child turns 21 before the petition is approved?

 Disclaimer: This article provides general information about immigration services in San Diego and does not constitute legal advice.
 SoCal Immigration Services is a document preparation company, not a law firm.
 For legal advice specific to your situation, please consult with a licensed immigration attorney.